When I say that this vegan stuffed peppers recipe is the “best ever,” I 100% mean it.

 You want the cheese to crisp up while baking and it can’t do that if there is a layer of sauce over the top!

 Do NOT skip this step if you want a wonderful baked layer of cheese on top of your vegan stuffed peppers!

 Eating Your Easy Vegan Stuffed Peppers

-Once you but the pepper in half lengthwise, you will take the first half and cut it up into small bite-sized pieces.
-While you are eating one half, the second half stays warm as it is still in-tact.
+Once you put the pepper in half lengthwise, you will take the first half and cut it up into small bite-sized pieces.
+While you are eating one half, the second half stays warm as it is still intact.

 I do recommend having a sharp knife to make cutting and eating these delightful vegan stuffed peppers easier and more enjoyable!

 Storing and Reheating the Stuffed Peppers